 In a research study conducted by Dr. David Lindsay, of the Department of Obstetrics and Gynecology at Monash University, Melbourne Australia, it was reported that nearly 40% of all infertility cases have no apparent cause – or at least one that is currently detectable.
 That alarming statistics has sent researchers on a type of scavenger hunt, looking for previously unknown causes of infertility to help correct this ever-growing problem among the world’s childrearing population.

-One theory, leading researchers to more study is the possibility that an increase in plastics use in everyday lifestyles could be a contributing factor, causing an increase of infertility worldwide.
-After all, most plastics contain toxic chemicals that has been shown to have a negative effect on the body’s immune system and even hormone regulation.
+One theory, leading researchers to more study, is the possibility that an increase in plastics use in everyday lifestyles could be a contributing factor, causing an increase of infertility worldwide.
+After all, most plastics contain toxic chemicals that have been shown to have a negative effect on the body’s immune system and even hormone regulation.

 According to a major study released by the American Society for Reproductive Health, released at their annual meeting in November, 2008, Bisphenol A (more commonly referred to as BPA), can – and does – inhibit the embryos ability to attach to the uterine lining.
 This failure to implant causes an early onset miscarriage even before the patient knows she is pregnant.